 To solve that problem, we’re proud to announce seamless interoperability between Microsoft Power Pages and DocuSign eSignature.
-It’s a simple way for organizations without large teams of specialized developer resources to manage election signature collection and do business more efficiently.
+It’s a simple way for organisations without large teams of specialised developer resources to manage election signature collection and do business more efficiently.

 A better experience for Power Pages makers

 Power Pages is built for organisations and governments around the world that need to create external websites to serve their customers, partners and constituents.
 It’s a tool that lets citizen developers quickly build websites that are robust enough to accommodate modern digital workflows.
 Today’s businesses are building low-code websites with Power Pages to increase their reach and improve relationships with their critical audiences.

 This integration takes that experience a step further by allowing Power Pages makers to give customers a secure way to digitally sign documents without leaving their website—even forms that require multiple steps.
 Teams in any industry can use this functionality to simplify workflows for common documents that need to be signed (e.g. consent forms, medical agreements, benefits forms, license applications, etc.).